kenatiod/MUT/Understanding Machine Understanding.md

 ### D.4 --  Illustrative examples across domains

-To make the crucial distinction between knowledge and understanding more concrete, consider these illustrative examples across different domains:Cooking: Knowing a recipe's ingredients and steps demonstrates knowledge.
+To make the crucial distinction between knowledge and understanding more concrete, consider these illustrative examples across different domains:

+  Cooking: Knowing a recipe's ingredients and steps demonstrates knowledge.
 Understanding involves grasping why those ingredients and methods work, what role each step plays, and how to adapt the recipe creatively.

   Language: Memorizing vocabulary words and grammar rules is knowledge.
 Understanding a language means comprehending nuances, contexts, and being able to communicate substantively.

   History: Reciting dates, names and events shows knowledge.
 Understanding history is recognizing causes, effects, and being able to analyze how past events shaped the present.

 In each case, knowledge represents a more superficial level of information retrieval, while understanding implies a deeper level of insight, reasoning ability, and mastery of the subject matter.